pfml/cleaningData/CodeBook.md

 The resulting tidy dataset contains one row for each subject / activity pair and columns for subject, activity, and each feature that is issued from a mean or standard deviation calculation from the original dataset.

-Use `write.table(sensorAvgByActivityBySubject, file = "sensorAvgByActivityBySubject.txt")` in line 75 of the script (delete or comment `row.name=FALSE` to obtain the dataset with explicit row names.

  [1] "subject", numbered form 1 to 30
  [2] "activity", explicit : WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING